bblwbtd/express-ipfs/README.md

 An example for illustrating how to integrate ipfs-http-client with Express.js

-To run this example, ensure you have install node and run IPFS instance locally.
+To run this example, ensure you have installed Node.js and run the IPFS instance locally.

 First, you need to install dependencies: